Portfolio Projects¶

 Projects can start with a phase template or a fully custom phase plan.

-- if no phases exist yet, apply a template to create the initial structure
+- if no phases exist yet, pick a template and click Apply Template to create the initial structure

-- once phases exist, they can be reordered, renamed, dated, and status-managed
+- once phases exist, they can be reordered (drag the handle), renamed, dated, and status-managed

-- each phase includes a shortcut to create a task already linked to that phase and project
+- each phase has a shortcut to create a task already linked to that phase and project

-- Replace with Template rebuilds the phase structure, so use it only when you really mean "start the phase model over"
+- Replace with Template rebuilds the phase structure from a template — use it only when you really mean "start the phase model over"

 The phase model affects more than the timeline: